BatGap Logo

 Rick: I totally understand.

 David: It was just kind of everywhere, and I needed somewhere for it to go.
 And so it just happened to be we were spending some time together.
-Because what we were finding, there’s a thing I call resonance.
+Because what we were finding—there’s a thing I call resonance.
 It’s essentially darshan, but there are individuals that you resonate with more than others.
 And as the awakening gets higher and higher, then more and more people will resonate with you.
 But with the basic awakening, there’s a slightly smaller range.

 Anyways, we were quite resonant, so spending time together was like amplifying the silence, just by having tea together or whatever.
 And so we were spending a little extra time together right at that point, and it just happened to be that… So it was an interesting episode.
 So there was this huge flowing of love and a much deeper sense.
-Because before that, there was perception of the Divine, but not the Divine [itself], the real Divine, [now there was] the love and the oomph.
+Because before that, there was perception of the Divine, but not the Divine itself—the real Divine.
+Now there was the love and the oomph.

-Rick: So you mentioned, you termed it “God-Consciousness.”
-(It’s best not to rub the wire because it picks the sound up.)
-You termed it “God-Consciousness,” so I guess the question, to paraphrase Tina Turner, was “What’s God got to do with it?”
+Rick: So you mentioned—you termed it “God-Consciousness.”
+It’s best not to rub the wire because it picks the sound up.
+You termed it “God-Consciousness,” so I guess the question, to paraphrase Tina Turner, was, “What’s God got to do with it?”
 Because you found a friend, a human friend, that you were channeling your devotion to.
 But why would we attach the word “God” to this state?
-Well, that’s the expression, because what I’m expressing is the Divine.
-It’s not that she was, well, she was kind of my God, whatever, in a sense, in a broad kind of sense.

-David: Goddess, yeah.
+Goddess, yeah.
 In a sense of that process.

 Rick: Would it be fair to say that you were appreciating her as an expression of God, so you were feeling devotion to God in the form of this woman?

 David: Yeah, like namaste, but it’s also that love that’s bursting forth is the flow of the Divine itself.
 It’s that expression of the Divine.
-And so it has that flavor of, you might not like the God word, whatever like that.
+And so it has that flavor of—you might not like the God word, whatever like that.

-Rick: I love the God word, I’m just trying to understand how you’re using it.
+Rick: I love the God word.
+I’m just trying to understand how you’re using it.

 David: Yeah, but it’s just that when it’s an actual expression.
 Like before I mentioned, I met Krishna, and he’s doing his thing, but it was kind of like, “Who is this guy?
 What’s this about?”
-Not a God-devotional relationship going on there.
+There wasn’t a God-devotional relationship going on there.
 So it was a very different thing.

-So the recognition that there was the Divine, but it was on the level of experience, not on the level of a much deeper value of the Divine.
-Understanding how the Divine moves and flows through everything and so on.
+So the recognition that there was the Divine, but it was on the level of experience, not on the level of a much deeper value of the Divine—understanding how the Divine moves and flows through everything and so on.
 So a much deeper value of what had been there before unfolded.

 And then there was another shift that happened about two months after that.
 It kind of came in stages.
-It was kind of an interesting coincidence.
-A friend of mine was watching a DVD of Adyashanti and Loch Kelly talking called “The Journey After Awakening.”
+It was an interesting coincidence.
+A friend of mine was watching a DVD of Adyashanti and Loch Kelly talking called The Journey After Awakening.
 And it’s basically on this phase between initial awakening and Unity.
-And they said, “They’re describing your experience.
+They said, “They’re describing your experience.
 You should come over here.”
 And so I watched it, and there was this one other thing to happen.
 They called it the barbecue.

 Rick: Loch called it that?

 David: Loch called it that in the discussion.
 And basically what happens is the descent reaches the gut.
-And a very, very long time ago, in the cycles of time, consciousness – without getting into this big whole description here – basically consciousness goes through these rising and falling cycles through time.
+And a very, very long time ago, in the cycles of time, consciousness—without getting into this big whole description here—basically consciousness goes through these rising and falling cycles through time.
 So there’s higher consciousness, people are more awake.

 Rick: You mean like yugas or something?